 Although previous research has focused on MRSA outbreaks among college athletes, a new study is one of the first to look at athletes who carry the bacteria without displaying any symptoms.
 The study followed 377 athletes from Vanderbilt University, engaging in 14 different sports, including football, soccer, basketball, lacrosse, baseball, cross-country and golf.
 Each month, the researchers took nose and throat swabs from the athletes to test for MRSA bacteria.

-In this study, contact sports athletes were found to be more than twice as likely to carry MRSA in their noses and throats, and they tended to carry the microbe for longer periods of time, as compared to athletes in non-contact sports such as baseball and golf.
+In this study, contact sports athletes were found to be more than twice as likely to carry MRSA in their noses and throats, and they tended to carry the microbe for longer periods, as compared to athletes in non-contact sports such as baseball and golf.

 “This study shows that even outside of a full-scale outbreak, when athletes are healthy and there are no infections, there are still a substantial number of them who are colonized with these potentially harmful bacteria,” observed Natalia Jimenez-Truque, a research instructor at Vanderbilt University Medical Center in Nashville, Tennessee.